-K. Nissan North America (Infiniti and Nissan) (NATIONAL and FLORIDA)
+K. Nissan North America (Infiniti and Nissan) (NATIONAL, FLORIDA, and OHIO)

 - 01. Infiniti Warranty Information Booklet - 02.
 Supplement to Infiniti Warranty Information Booklet & Nissan Owner's Manual: Customer Care/Lemon Law Information - 03.
-Nissan Warranty Information Book - 04.Supplement to Nissan Warranty Information Booklet & Nissan Owner's Manual: Customer Care/Lemon Law Information - 05.
-Nissan/Infiniti BBB AUTO LINE and Lemon Law Procedures for Consumer Affairs training materials - 06. sample consumer letter under Warranty Denial Procedure listing BBB AUTO LINE - 07. materials used in training classes - 08.
-"Consumer Affairs Policies and Procedures, Warranty Denial Procedures" (posted on internal website)
+Nissan Warranty Information Book - 04.
+Supplement to Nissan Warranty Information Booklet & Nissan Owner's Manual: Customer Care/Lemon Law Information - 05.
+Nissan/Infiniti BBB AUTO LINE and Lemon Law Procedures for Consumer Affairs training materials

+06. sample consumer letter under Warranty Denial Procedure listing BBB AUTO LINE

+07. materials used in training classes

+08. "Consumer Affairs Policies and Procedures, Warranty Denial Procedures" (posted on internal website)

-At the time of this writing, Nissan North America has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
-All information is based on prior information sent.
+Nissan North America has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
+All information is based on prior materials submitted.
+An updated owner's manual was submitted.

-Nissan North America includes all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-Nissan North America has also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-Nissan North America has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Nissan North America has submitted all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c) as well as all of the information reasonably expected in § 703.2 (d), as noted in Table 1.04 above.
+Nissan North America has made outstanding efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Nissan North America should be commended for its efforts.